Hot Shot Hamish and Mighty Mouse

-In 1985, after the cancellation of Tiger, most of its strips moved to Eagle, but Hamish was re-located to Roy of the Rovers and the two strips merged to form Hot Shot Hamish and Mighty Mouse (later shortened to simply Hamish and Mouse).
-The first episode of the combined strip appeared in the Roy of the Rovers comic dated 6 April 1985.
+In 1985, after the cancellation of Tiger, most of its strips moved to Eagle but Hamish relocated to Roy of the Rovers and the two strips merged to form Hot Shot Hamish and Mighty Mouse (later shortened to simply Hamish and Mouse).
+The first episode of the combined strip appeared in the Roy of the Rovers comic dated 6th April 1985.
 In the storyline, Mouse was deemed surplus to requirements at Tottenford Rovers after the signing of a more skillful player who played in the same position.
 On a trip to watch Scotland playing, he met up with Hamish, who persuaded him to sign for Princes Park (conveniently Mouse was also able to transfer to a Scottish hospital to continue his studies).
-In later years, the pair transferred to Glengow Rangers where they were later joined by McWhacker (who promptly signed a number of their former Princes Park teammates).
+In later years, the comic told the story of the pair transferring to Glengow Rangers where they were later joined by McWhacker (who promptly signed a number of their former Princes Park teammates).

-The strip ran until May 1990, returned in July of the same year, and finally came to an end in January 1993, with reprints appearing in the remaining issues of the weekly Roy of the Rovers comic.
+The strip ran until May 1990, returned in July of the same year, and finally came to an end in January 1993 with reprints appearing in the remaining issues of the weekly Roy of the Rovers comic.

-A rarity among the genre of football strips, the Hamish and Mouse story was extremely humorous in nature, with unbelievable and exaggerated tricks and skills shown by the two lead characters, although they never degenerated into out and out pastiche in the style of Billy the Fish.
+A rarity among the genre of football strips; the Hamish and Mouse story was extremely humorous in nature with unbelievable and exaggerated tricks and skills shown by the two lead characters, although they never degenerated into out and out pastiche in the style of Billy the Fish.
 Many characters had humorous names, for example the manager of the Scottish national team was called Mr McBossy.
 Storylines were often comical and highly far-fetched - one notable example saw Mr. McWhacker attempt to intimidate the Princes Park players into playing better by secretly disguising himself as a monster called "The Claw" and haunting the club corridors, bursting out and warning startled players that they would be devoured if they did not win matches.

 Their adventures were also published in other European countries.
 In France they were known as Hamish La Foudre and Mousie L'Eclair, in Sweden as Super-Mac (Hamish) and Bullen (Mouse), and in Finland as Super-Mac and Pulla.

 Hamish was mentioned as 6 ft 10 in tall with size 16 boots.

 He was selected to play for Scotland making him Princes Park's first international player.
 During the match, his hot shot was saved by the opposing goalkeeper who actually caught it in his hands!
 His first goal was disallowed after a teammate fouled the keeper before he headed it in, but his father went into a rage at the referee and was dragged off by the police.
 Hamish had possession again giving a much harder hot shot than the first saying "Try this for size!".
-This time he scored, burst the net, hit the floodlight post causing the floodlights to collapse onto the pitch.
-The match was abandoned as a result.
+This time he scored, burst the net, and hit the floodlight post causing the floodlights to collapse onto the pitch.